Night-Client/NightClientV2/readme.md

 ### Help
 GUI does not fit the screen:
-change your ui scale to a smaller value
+Change your ui scale to a smaller value
 (hope to fix soon)

 ## Features